-When comparing Airtorch® against heat exchangers, please note that the MHI Airtorch® units often save considerable energy because of their low-pressure drop.
+When comparing Airtorch® against heat exchangers, please note that the MHI Airtorch® units often save considerable energy because of their low pressure drop.
 This power loss could be substantial with heat exchangers.
-For example, if a flow of 0.6 kg/s is driven with a 5 Bar (~90 psi) pressure, then almost ~200 kW of power could be wasted for just driving the flow when compared to the Airtorch® systems that offer an extremely low-pressure drop (~ 1 PSIG).
+For example, if a flow of 0.6 kg/s is driven with a 5 Bar (~90 psi) pressure, then almost ~200 kW of power could be wasted for driving the flow compared to the Airtorch® systems that offer an extremely low-pressure drop (~ 1 PSIG).
 Or 2000KW if the ultra-low pressure drop Airtorch® models are used for 0.1 psig.

 Airtorch® Recuperator Mode.
 SH models accept inlet up to 800°C.

 Example-Air.
 Use the blue-black line for steady state and cold start.

 Use the purple line only in recuperator mode.